 This project pairs fine yarns with a fairly open reed and a light touch.
 With the ocean and its salty breezes and sparkling tides on my mind, I chose for the weft Alchemy’s Silken Straw.
 It embodies the rusticity of driftwood together with the elegance of a pearl.
 In contrast, Purl Soho’s extraordinary Line Weight serves as the warp.
 A simple single ply of merino, it brings a cottony, matte softness to the project.

 As exquisite as the Pearl Cowl looks, it’s actually a breeze to make.
 Even if you have never woven before, you can plunge into the ocean and come up with a pearl!
-To get started, pick up Purl Soho’s Materials for Pearl Cowl, which comes either with the 15-inch Cricket Loom or as a yarn-only kit.
+To get started, pick up Purl Soho’s Pearl Cowl Bundle, which comes either with the 15-inch Cricket Loom or as a yarn-only kit.

 And don’t forget dear mom, whose day is less than a month away.
 Wouldn’t she feel as beautiful as a mermaid in her own Pearl Cowl?
 Happy weaving! -Whitney